-“While some youngsters have a great experience of PE and sport at school, others don’t, and our research shows that can put them off being active for life.
+While some youngsters have a great experience of PE and sport at school, others don’t, and our research shows that can put them off being active for life.

-“Lots of people have bad memories of being picked last for a team, or just feeling really uncomfortable in PE lessons.

-“This programme is designed to stop that happening.
+Lots of people have bad memories of being picked last for a team, or just feeling really uncomfortable in PE lessons.
+This programme is designed to stop that happening.

 It will help schools and individual teachers design a wider range of opportunities to increase young people’s enjoyment of sport and PE, which gives them a much better chance of being active in later life.
 And it will do this by giving teachers the resources and training they need to engage all pupils in physical activity, regardless of sporting ability.

 How does the programme work?

-What the pilots schools thought
+What the pilot schools thought

 Impington Village College